Types of Trucks Operating in the Commercial Trucking Industry

 As you can see, there are many types of tow trucks, but they do have one thing in common: all tow trucks must abide by the towing administrative rules.
-In Houston and Texas more broadly, these rules are in place to protect civilians, operators, workers, and property from accidents, damage, and death.
+In West Houston and Texas more broadly, these rules are in place to protect civilians, operators, workers, and property from accidents, damage, and death.

 What Causes Tow Truck Accidents?

 Various factors could lead to a trucking wreck.
 Here are six of the most probable causes: